 In color, the insect typically shows either a rather dull light brown, or combinations of green shades, depending on location, for camouflage.

 However, when threatened, it opens its wings, which show combinations of white, red, purple, blue, and black colors.

-Devil’s Flower Mantis Reproduction
+Devil’s Flower Mantis Distribution, Habitat, and Ecology